Simon of Peraea: Messiah claim

 A tablet, known as the Gabriel's Revelation or the Jeselsohn Stone, was likely found near the Dead Sea some time around the year 2000.
 It has been associated with the same community which created the Dead Sea scrolls, but does not mention Simon.
 Israel Knohl formerly read the inscription as a command from the angel Gabriel "to rise from the dead within three days".
-He took this command to be directed at a 1st-century Jewish rebel called Simon, who was killed by the Romans in 4 BC.
+He took this command to be directed at a 1st-century Jewish rebel called Simon, who was killed by the Romans after Herod's death.
 Knohl believed that the finding "calls for a complete reassessment of all previous scholarship on the subject of messianism, Jewish and Christian alike".
 In 2009 the National Geographic Channel aired The First Jesus? which addressed the claims and controversy.

 Knohl has eventually abandoned this reading, in favor of Ronald Hendel's reading (followed by Qimron & Yuditsky): "By three days the sign".
 He still maintains the historical background of the inscription to be as mentioned above.
 He now views Simon's death, according to the inscription, as "an essential part of the redemptive process.
 The blood of the slain messiah paves the way for the final salvation".

 According to Livius.org, "Simon of Peraea may have 'put a diadem on his head', and his men must have created sufficient trouble to make the Romans send in the legions, but there are no indications that he was considered the Messiah."